gvwilson/thirdbit/_posts/2015/2015-08-12-publishing-metadata-and-the-curve.md

   the underlying problem is that what we're doing is kind of new: if it wasn't, there would (probably) already be a BibTeX citation template we could pick up and use.
-  Even the idea of version numbers for citable artifacts is still being sorted out&mdash;quoting Elizabeth again,
+  Even the idea of version numbers for citable artifacts is still being sorted out–quoting Elizabeth again,
   "Looks like [Zenodo is] pulling the version number out of github and placing it within the &lt;title&gt; string value.
   Hacky, but not an incorrect way of accomplishing the task.